wp-plugins/simple-contact-form/readme.txt

 Now this plugin is integrated with Readygraph Growth Engine.
 It means all the features at [ReadyGraph](http://readygraph.com/) can be accessed from wordpress plugin, more customization options are on its way..

 **version 7.0**
-Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin(Email Newsletter plugin http://www.gopiplus.com/work/2010/09/25/email-newsletter/)
+Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin - [Email Newsletter plugin](http://plugins.readygraph.com/email-newsletter/)
 Tested upto 3.2.1

 **version 6.0**